 The Unknown Child Foundation seeks to educate audiences about the 1.5 million children who perished during the Holocaust and to empower current and future generations to value and hold all children safe, regardless of their ethnic, social, economic or religious background.

-EXTENDED: Unknown Child Exhibit at DeSoto County Museum Open through Saturday, March 24, 2018
+Unknown Child Exhibit at Bible Museum On The Square in Collierville, TN - Open through October 20th, 2018

-DeSoto County Museum in Hernando, MS, Hosts Unknown Child Exhibit through March 24, 2018 Museum hours are Tuesday - Saturday from 10AM - 5:00 PM.
-Admission to the museum is free.
+Bible Museum on the Square (BMOTS) Hosts Unknown Child Exhibit through October 20th, 2018 Museum hours are Tuesday - Saturday from 10AM - 5:00 PM.

 Memorial Planned at Circle G Ranch The Unknown Child Foundation announced plans for a completed sculpture placed in a park setting on the grounds of the Circle G. Ranch in Horn Lake, MS., a site once owned by Elvis Presley.
 The completed sculpture will incorporate 1.5 million pennies collected by area schoolchildren to represent each of the 1.5 million children who perished in the Holocaust.
 Read more from the Memphis Commercial Appeal....

 Unknown Child Video

 Remembering the Children Who Perished View this video to gain an understanding of the scope of the Holocaust and what the loss of 1.5 million children truly means.